s-munro/easyscore/README.md

   - TODO:

-    - [] Add pseudo-buttons for all dropdowns--best way to manage state for this?
-    - [] Day selector needs to be pseudo button dropdown as well
     - [x] Results page 'about # results'
-    - [] Search bar and filter buttons on course results page
+    - [x] Search bar and filter buttons on course results page
     - [] Incorporate the new api query for course page
     - [] Applied filters?
     - [] Course page toggle for current vs previous semesters